-This research study may have direct benefit to you for smoking cessation.
-The study will inform us about how transcranial magnetic stimulation affects cognitive functions in tobacco use.
-For a complete description of benefits, refer to the Detailed Consent.
+This research study may have direct benefit to you for alcohol use.
+The study will inform us about how transcranial magnetic stimulation affects cognitive functions in alcohol use.

 WHAT ARE KEY REASONS YOU MIGHT CHOOSE NOT TO VOLUNTEER FOR THIS STUDY?